GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Desultor.md

 The amount of inebriation required to incapacitate you is increased by your current hitpoints.

 ### 8) Moment of Clarity
 Once, when performing a check, you may opt not to roll the standard 3d6.
-If you do, you use your current level of inebriation and your heroism as your result.
+If you do, you roll 1d12 plus your current points of inebriation plus your heroism as your result.
 You may still benefit from skills and other bonuses.
 You must complete a full rest before doing so again.

 ### 9) Unbreakable
 Each time an attack against your is successful, you gain a +1 bonus to defense until the end of the next round.